lubeda/Loupedeck-HomeAssistantPlugin/README.md

 - [7.
 Sponsor me!](#7-how-to-sponsor)

 # 2. What is this Plugin?
-This Loupedeck Plugin allows you to control your home with [HomeAssistant](https://homeassistant.io)
+This Loupedeck Plugin allows you to control your home with [Home Assistant](https://homeassistant.io)

 It is in a very basic state.
 You can only call services that need no parameters.
-There is only a windows version of it.
+There is only a Windows version of it.
-The code is really hacky, there are no plausibiliy controls etc. so expect crashing the louepdesk exe.
+The code is really hacky, there are no plausibility controls etc. so expect crashing the loupedesk.exe.

 # 3. Setup
 Install (if available) a binary release of the plugin.

-create a homeassistant.json like this
+Create a homeassistant.json like this
 ```json
 {
   "token": "YourLongLivedToken",